KmanT/promptly/README.md

 ## Includes:
 - A simple get input
-- Input string to type conversion
+- Getting input with validation with expected results
+- Getting input with validation with regex
+- Getting input and validation until the input is correct

 ## Todo:
-- Input checking
-- Type checking
 - Numeric bounds checking
 - Example